 Green card marriage in United States

-“This type of visa will allow you to obtain the Green Card for you, your spouse and your unmarried children under 21 years old.— Brian D. Lerner, Los Angeles Immigration Lawyer
+“This type of visa will allow you to obtain the Green Card for you,— Brian D. Lerner, Los Angeles Immigration Lawyer

 You can get the Immigration Green Card by marriage if the marriage is bona-fide.
 The immigration services done by our law office will be to prepare the petition so that the foreign national will have the end goal of becoming a lawful permanent resident.”